By Matthew Klekner | The Playlist September 12, 2012 at 6:15PM

 "MIB 3" did good business with $178.5M domestic, $445M foreign and $623.5M worldwide.
 That makes it the weakest of the franchise in domestic box office but highest grossing (unadjusted) worldwide.
 It sits as the sixth highest grossing movie (worldwide) so far in 2012.
 "MIB 3" is another troubled production, however.
 It started and stopped so many times that there is no way to know how much went into producing it or how diminished the returns really are.
 It’s still an impressive haul for a project many people thought was doomed.
 Sony is probably relieved to get it off the books.

-" ($169.2M).
+"The Avengers" was the champion of the summer and kicked it off with a record-breaking $207.4M its opening weekend.
+It set a new all-time opening weekend record, beating last summer’s "Harry Potter and the Deathly Hallows Part 2" ($169.2M).
 It goes on to shatter other financial benchmarks as well, such as fastest to reach $100M, $150M and $200M domestic.
 It is already the fourth highest grossing film of all time in the U.S. (unadjusted) and Disney's biggest movie ever (unadjusted).
 It grosses $620.6M domestic, $882.3M foreign and over $1.5B worldwide.
 This single movie represented 15.2% of all domestic box office during the summer period.

 Outside of the big comic book movies -- "The Avengers," "The Dark Knight Rises" ($424.5/$577.7) and "The Amazing Spider-Man" ($260/$735.3) -- animated features paced the summer.
 "Brave" ($232.2/$469.8M), "Madagascar 3" ($214.8/$602.8M) and "Ice Age: Continental Drift" ($156.3/$828.7M) all do very well.
 A movie starring an animated bear, "Ted," opened with $54.4M from 3,239 locations, making it the highest debut for an original “R” rated comedy.
 Ted racked up $216.3M domestic and $384.7M worldwide.

 Ted was bumped up two weeks to take the release date formerly occupied by "G.I.
 Joe: Retaliation."
 This was also a boon to "The Amazing Spider-Man," which opened without direct competition from another franchise movie a week earlier, which would have been the situation had Paramount stuck to their guns.
 "The Amazing Spider-Man" goes down as a successful reboot, but it is worth noting that is the worst performing movie in the franchise, even with 3D added into the equation.

 Two big summer releases, "Battleship" and "Dark Shadows," fall into the "John Carter" trap.
 Like the earlier film, the bulk of their grosses are from overseas and the films cost too much to make and market.
 "Dark Shadows" does $79M domestic, $236.5M worldwide but on a $150M plus budget.
 "Battleship" does $65.3M domestic, $237.6M foreign and $302.8M worldwide.

 "Battleship" was yet another movie with a complicated budget situation --its ability to turn a profit was severely hindered by throwing money at production related problems, hoping they go away.
 This is ironic from a studio that claimed to want to avoid costly films with limited appeal.
 As we saw with other high profile blockbusters, this often leads to a diminished return on investment, and a terrible film overall.

 We saw the same thing happen to the "Total Recall" remake.
 It failed to find an audience with $57M domestic, $98.7M foreign and $155.7M worldwide.
 It’s tough to make a blockbuster without stars and Hollywood did a terrible job manufacturing them this summer.

 Even the profitable ‘Bourne’ franchise fell short.
 "Bourne Legacy" made just over $100M domestic, but only generates $159.6M worldwide (and counting).
 That makes it the lowest grossing film of the franchise, despite being the most expensive to produce ($125M).
 ‘Legacy’ led a soft August month, down -16.7% from August 2011 and included the worst performing box office weekend of the year, until the one just gone, anyway.

 Eleven movies made over $100M this summer, below the 18 movies that did so in 2011.
 ‘G.I.
 Joe’ would likely have crossed that threshold as well.
 Both "Ted" and "Magic Mike" are included in this group and both were independently produced and financed.

 They say that familiarity breeds contempt and that seems to be the theme here.
 The majority of the summer releases were retread ideas and it looked as if a saturation point has been reached.